 Following another half year of work and travel across Southeast Asia, as well as a final extended stay in Heidelberg, I returned full-time to California in the summer of 2013, joining the Department of German at the University of California, Berkeley, as an aspiring PhD student.
 During my initial years in the Department, I also became active in Berkeley's Program in Folklore, as well as its Institute of European Studies.
 I received an additional MA in German in 2014.
 Pursuing a concurrent PhD with the Program in Medieval Studies, I successfully advanced to Doctoral Candidacy after the completion of my oral Qualifying Exams in 2016, having completed the necessary written-language and translation courses and exams in Latin, Old Norse, and modern Dutch.

-I received my PhD from the Departments of German and Medieval Studies in Spring 2020, with an additional Designated Emphasis (minor) in Folklore.
+I received my PhD from the Department of German and Program in Medieval Studies in Spring 2020, with an additional Designated Emphasis (minor) in Folklore.
 My dissertation, A Different (German) Village, explores the intersection of rural life, migration, and identity constructs in the German-language literary tradition--from the nascent stages of late-18th century German national thought to the contemporary rise of neo-nationalism.
-My research and practical interests include language acquisition, migration, cultural history, dialectology, and cultural anthropology, complimented by a more-traditional philological background rooted in my studies of Medieval history and literature.
+My research and practical interests include translation theory, migration, poetry, cultural history, and decolonial anthropology, complimented by a more-traditional philological background rooted in my studies of Medieval history and literature.

 From Fall 2020 through Winter 2021, I taught English language and literature at the East Bay German International School, a hybrid classroom environment with both in-person and remote students.

 In addition to my work as an LSA Collegiate Fellow and Assistant Professor of German at the University of Michigan, I am also a freelance literary translator.
 I co-edited the translated essay collection Your Homeland is Our Nightmare with Fatma Aydemir and Hengameh Yaghoobifarah, and have also translated Sharon Dodua Otoo's Adas Raum [Ada's Room/ Ada's Realm] and Max Czollek's Desintegriert Euch!
 [De-Integrate!
 A Jewish Survival Guide for the 21st Century].
-This spring, I will be a translator-in-residence at the Literarisches Colloquium Berlin, sponsored by the TOLEDO-Programm's Mobility Fund, while working on my translation of Fatma Aydemir's Dschinns.
+In the spring of 2023, I was a translator-in-residence at the Literarisches Colloquium Berlin, sponsored by the TOLEDO-Programm's Mobility Fund, while working on my forthcoming translation of Fatma Aydemir's Dschinns.
 I divide my time between Ann Arbor, Northern California, and Berlin.

 I continue to moonlight as a literary and academic translator, a public speaker, as well as travel writer